Compare two cars

 Verdict

 Opel appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Golf offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Opel being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Opel outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say Volkswagen.
+No mistake, whatever you decide here, but I'd still go for the Opel.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.